EvanHei/FileLocker/README.md

 <img src="./images/EncryptForm.png" alt="Encrypt Form" width="400">

 The Encrypt Form allows users to encrypt by choosing an industry-standard encryption algorithm such as AES or 3DES and providing a strength-enforced password.
+Passwords cleared after 30 seconds of inactivity.

 - **Generate Random**: generates a random password that satisfies the strength policy.
 - **→**: encrypts the file with the provided password.